AT-backbone/Cap-PHP-library/README.md

 [more Detail Information](doc/)

-## LICENSE

-The Cap-PHP Library released under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version (GPL-3+).

-See the [COPYING](COPYING) file for a full copy of the license.

-Copyright (C) 2015 Guido Schratzer <guido.schratzer@backbone.co.at>

-Copyright (C) 2015 Niklas Spanring <n.spanring@backbone.co.at>

 ## utilized Third Party Software

 The user interface is written using PHP.
 Dynamic interaction is written in [Javascript](http://en.wikipedia.org/wiki/JavaScript) using the [jQuery Mobile](http://jquerymobile.com/) framework.